 At NHS England we have listened to the views of families and professionals and are taking action to deliver on our commitment to improve outcomes for children and young people.

-Clinical Commissioning Groups (CCGs), together with their partners, are taking steps to improve community services, including for those in crisis.
+Clinical Commissioning Groups (CCGs), together with their partners, are taking steps to improve community services, as set out in the Mental Health Implementation Plan including working towards 100% coverage of 24/7 crisis provision for children and young people by 2023/24.

 - delivering improvements in our own direct commissioning of services in the secure system and inpatient beds.